Laci1953/RTM-Z80/README.md

 Current version is 2.6

-RTM/Z80 will run, after setting the appropriate system parameters, on the following environments:
+RTM/Z80 can be used on the following environments:

 • Z80SIM Z80 simulator (e.g. on Windows, under CygWin)